aicheye/combat-tag/README.md

   - Reduced health to half a heart (can be configured to instantly kill)
   - Reduced absorption
   - Poison
+- While combat tagged
   - TP cooldown (ender pearls and chorus fruit)
     - By default, the cooldown starts as soon as the player enters combat
   - Enchanted golden apple cooldown
     - By default, the cooldown only starts after eating the first enchanted golden apple
   - Elytras disabled while combat tagged
   - Players currently combat tagged have a red username
   - Combat bar to indicate how long until the player's combat tag expires
 - **Fully configurable**

 ### Note: